Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/josm/1900-04-10-adding-imagery.md

 ![Preferences WMS TMS 4][]

-Click on the **Okay** button, and the imagery you have added will appear at the bottom of the list - you may have to scroll down to locate it.
+Click ![OK_button][]{: height="24px"}, and the imagery you have added will appear at the bottom of the list - you may have to scroll down to locate it.

 ![Preferences WMS TMS 5][]

-Click on the **Okay** button to close the preferences window and return to JOSM.
+Click ![OK_button][]{: height="24px"} to close the preferences window and return to JOSM.
 When you need to use the imagery, click on the word **Imagery** in the menu at the top of the screen and select it from the alphabetical list.
 Alternatively **Alt + I** should show the imagery menu (These shortcuts may vary according to the language setting).

 ![Preferences WMS TMS 6][]